3mdeb/96boards-docs-wiki/LatestSnapshots.md

 To add a new bug, click [here](https://bugs.96boards.org/enter_bug.cgi?product=HiKey) and fill in the form.
 Alternatively go to the [site](https://bugs.96boards.org/), click on the New menu item, then click on Consumer Edition Boards, then click on HiKey, and finally fill in the form.

 ## 7. Building Software from Source Code <a name="section-7"></a>

+THIS SECTION NEEDS REVIEW AND UPDATE FOR NEW RELEASE DO NOT USE THESE INSTRUCTIONS
+UPDATE FOR NEW KERNEL, WIFI MODULE AND BOOTLOADER

 To build a kernel using a linux computer use the following instructions.
 These assume that you have a good level of knowledge in using Linaro tools and building Linux kernels.